palaa159/Docs/Hardware/09-Ganglion_Programming_Tutorial.md

 # Ganglion Programming Tutorial

+## Download binary from Github

+Please download the latest binary from the Releases section on Github.
+Then jump down to [setup mobile device for OTA programming](http://docs.openbci.com/Hardware/09-Ganglion_Programming_Tutorial#ganglion-programming-tutorial-setup-mobile-device-for-ota-programming)

+## Building From source

 The [Simblee](https://www.simblee.com/) radio module that is at the heart of the Ganlion board offers the ability to reprogram Over The Air `OTA`.
 The method for doing this in a nutshell is:

 1. Create new Ganglion firmware, or modify existing code in Arduino IDE